eduardbahrin/prework-study-guide/README.md

 ## Description
 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.
-This Prework Study Guide is my very first project and part of the prework assigment of the coding bootcamp
+This Prework Study Guide is my very first project and part of the prework assigment of the coding bootcamp.

 I am very excited to learn and practice more about coding and reach that level where I can start my own business in the future or simply to be part of a great team in a great company.